We gather to eat, drink, enjoy God’s words,

 Enlightenment Gained From the Story of Abraham

-There is a story in the: God promised to give Abraham a son when he was one hundred years old.
+There is a story in the Bible: God promised to give Abraham a son when he was one hundred years old.
 Although Abraham thought it was impossible, God fulfilled His promise and really did give him a son.
 However, when his son grew up, God asked Abraham to offer him up.
 Abraham obeyed God and unconditionally put his only son Isaac on a sacrificial altar.
 However, in the end, not only did God not let him offer his son, but God provided him with greater blessings, allowing his descendants to become great nations.
 I think brothers and sisters in the Lord have all read this story.
 Then what knowledge do we learn from what God has achieved in Abraham?
 Today, I want to fellowship with everyone about what I have gained from reading this story.

 1. God’s words contain authority and power and will surely be fulfilled.